pretzelhammer/rust-blog/posts/tour-of-rusts-standard-library-traits.md

    | ^^^^^^^^^^^^^^^^^^ conflicting implementation for `Point`
 ```

-Since the `Add` trait is not parameterized by any generic types we can only implement it once per type, which means we can only pick the types for both `Rhs` and `Output` once!
+Since the `Add` trait is not parameterized by any generic types we can only impl it once per type, which means we can only pick the types for both `Rhs` and `Output` once!
 To allow adding both `Points`s and `i32`s to `Point` we have to refactor `Rhs` from an associated type to a generic type, which would allow us to impl the trait multiple times for `Point` with different type arguments for `Rhs`:

 ```rust
 trait Add<Rhs> {